STORM-MCCTC/ChatRoom/README.md

-# ChatRoom Website
+# ChatRoom Webapp

-A real-time chat application built with **FastAPI, React, Vite, and SQLite**.
+A real-time full-stack chat web-application built with **FastAPI, React, Vite, and SQLite**.

 ---